Duarte-Gomes/Projectos/README.md

-# Projectos
+# Projects
-Projects, ideas, brainstorms and something that want to see the sun!
+Projects, ideas, brainstorms and something else that wants to see the sunshine!!!!